 - To be eligible for this RFP, your institute and proposal must meet the following requirements.

 - Institutions must have access to the knowledge, resources, and skills necessary to carry out the proposed research.

 - Institutions must be either an accredited degree-granting university with a non-profit status or a research institution with non-profit status.

 - Proposals that are incomplete or request funds in excess of the maximum award will be excluded from the selection process.

-- The receiving institution must agree that awards are made as unrestricted gifts, will not be subject to indirect costs or overhead charges, and these may not be included in the budget for the proposed project.
+- The receiving institution must agree that awards are made as unrestricted gifts.
+The gift should not be subject to any overhead costs, unless overhead costs are required for gifts by the recipient university.

 - Currently, this RFP is available only to residents of the United States.